Bingöl

 Bingöl (Ճապաղջուր; Çewlik; Çewlîg), known as Çapakçur before 1944, is a city in Turkey.
 It is the seat of Bingöl Province and Bingöl District, and has a population of 133,423 (2022).
+The city is situated in a predominantly Kurdish-speaking region of eastern Turkey and is known in Kurdish as Çewlik; it has been the subject of scholarly attention as a site of Kird/Zaza and Kurmanji Kurdish identity formation.

 Etymology

 One of the historical names for the city, Bingöl literally means thousand lakes in Turkish; however, there are no lakes of considerable size within the boundaries of the province.
 The name rather refers to many tarns found around the city.

 History

 Bingöl is located in what was historically the region of Sophene (first an independent kingdom and later an Armenian and Roman province).
 The settlement is mentioned by its Armenian name, Chapaghjur (meaning "spread out water" in Armenian), by the 11th-century Armenian historian Stepanos Asoghik, who mentions it while describing the 995 Balu earthquake.
 Chapaghjur is sometimes identified with the Roman fortress-town of Citharizum (Ktarich in Armenian).

 In the Middle Ages, Bingöl was known as Romanoupolis (Ῥωμανούπολις) after the Byzantine emperor Romanos I Lekapenos, who incorporated it into the Byzantine Empire in 942.
 It initially formed a subdivision of the thema of Mesopotamia, but it was later (c.
 970) elevated into a separate theme.

 Bingöl was ruled by the Suwaydid dynasty, a cadet branch of the Barmakids, from the 13th century until mid-Ottoman rule, autonomously from the Ottomans.
 Bingöl and the surrounding district had a large Armenian population prior to the Armenian genocide.
 Until the middle of the 20th century, the city was known as Çapakçur/Çabakçur, derived from its Armenian name.
 In 1944, the place was renamed Bingöl, meaning "thousand lakes" in Turkish.